Valley Forge Military Academy: Academics and student life

 On selected weekends, Cadets are permitted to leave at home.
 Cadets who achieve academically and in personal efficiency and leadership are allowed additional leaves and local leaves into Wayne and to the King of Prussia mall.

-New Cadets at Valley Forge Military Academy and College endure a 4-12 week adjustment period, known as "plebe training," upon entering the institution.
+New Cadets at Valley Forge Military Academy go through a 4-12 week adjustment period, known as "Cadet Candidate Training" upon entering the institution.
 During this period, students are trained in the customs and traditions of the school, a modified version of British military drills, and ceremonies.
 They are given an opportunity to acclimate to the overall campus environment.
 The conclusion of this period occurs when the students complete the traditional requirement of earning their "Capshield", the brass crest that adorns the uniform cap.

-Valley Forge Military Academy and College offers a variety of extracurricular activities to the College Corps, and the Academy Corps.
-College extracurriculars include an intramural program, cross country and rifle club level sports, the Creative Camo Art/Writing Club, a martial arts club, a cross country club, and a Press Corps.
-College cadets also participate in an annual intramural program of athletics events, academics, and creative challenges leading to the award of the Provost's Cup.
-Academy extracurriculars include a drill team, a rifle team, a regimental band, a Boy Scout troop, a Civil Air Patrol unit, and numerous events like International Day, STEM challenges, and service projects..

 Character Education program and chapel

-All cadets attend religious services at The Alumni Memorial Chapel of St. Cornelius the Centurion on Sunday morning as a part of the Character Education program.
-The service, which General Baker developed, is rooted in the Episcopal or Anglican "Book of Common Prayer" and is Christian in nature.
-It is, however, non-sectarian in practice, as the address, which focuses on character and leadership, is given by the distinguished military, civil, and academic leaders.
-Brigadier General Alfred A. Sanelli, Class of 1939, B.A., M.A., Pennsylvania Guard (Retired) [Lieutenant Colonel, United States Army (Retired)] (1921–2005), was the long-serving Chaplain and Director of Character Education, after serving as Dean of the academy, Dean of the college, Professor of Military Science, and in other staff positions over many years.
-He was succeeded as Chaplain by Colonel John E. Steele Jr., Valley Forge Military Academy and College.
-Effective June 22, 2010, Capt.
-Gerald Hale, USCG (Ret.), was named the Chaplain and Director of Character Development.
+All cadets attend monthly character development training at The Alumni Memorial Chapel of St. Cornelius the Centurion.

 The Chapel contains a 1961 M. P. Moller Pipe Organ donated by the Richard King Mellon family.
 The organ was dedicated in May 1965, by the Alumni, to Constance Prosser Mellon, wife of Lieutenant General R.K.
 Mellon.